sdcnku/micropython/docs/library/omv.sensor.rst

    * `sensor.IOCTL_LEPTON_RUN_COMMAND` - Pass this enum to execute a FLIR Lepton SDK command.
 You need to pass an additional 16-bit value after the enum as the command to execute.
    * `sensor.IOCTL_LEPTON_SET_ATTRIBUTE` - Pass this enum to set a FLIR Lepton SDK attribute.
       * The first argument is the 16-bit attribute ID to set (set the FLIR Lepton SDK).
       * The second argument is a MicroPython byte array of bytes to write (should be a multiple of 16-bits).
-Create the byte array using `struct` following the FLIR Lepton SDK.
+Create the byte array using ``struct`` following the FLIR Lepton SDK.
    * `sensor.IOCTL_LEPTON_GET_ATTRIBUTE` - Pass this enum to get a FLIR Lepton SDK attribute.
       * The first argument is the 16-bit attribute ID to set (set the FLIR Lepton SDK).
       * Returns a MicroPython byte array of the attribute.
-Use `struct` to deserialize the byte array following the FLIR Lepton SDK.
+Use ``struct`` to deserialize the byte array following the FLIR Lepton SDK.
    * `sensor.IOCTL_LEPTON_GET_FPA_TEMPERATURE` - Pass this enum to get the FLIR Lepton FPA Temp in celsius.
    * `sensor.IOCTL_LEPTON_GET_AUX_TEMPERATURE` - Pass this enum to get the FLIR Lepton AUX Temp in celsius.
    * `sensor.IOCTL_LEPTON_SET_MEASUREMENT_MODE` - Pass this followed by True or False to turn off automatic gain control on the FLIR Lepton and force it to output an image where each pixel value represents an exact temperature value in celsius.
 A second True enables high temperature mode enabling measurements up to 500C on the Lepton 3.5, False is the default low temperature mode.
-   * `sensor.IOCTL_LEPTON_GET_MEASUREMENT_MODE` - Pass this to get a tuple for (measurment-mode-enabled, high-temp-enabled).
+   * `sensor.IOCTL_LEPTON_GET_MEASUREMENT_MODE` - Pass this to get a tuple for (measurement-mode-enabled, high-temp-enabled).
    * `sensor.IOCTL_LEPTON_SET_MEASUREMENT_RANGE` - Pass this when measurement mode is enabled to set the temperature range in celsius for the mapping operation.
 The temperature image returned by the FLIR Lepton will then be clamped between these min and max values and then scaled to values between 0 to 255.
 To map a pixel value back to a temperature (on a grayscale image) do: ((pixel * (max_temp_in_celsius - min_temp_in_celsius)) / 255.0) + min_temp_in_celsius.
       * The first arugment should be the min temperature in celsius.
       * The second argument should be the max temperature in celsius.
 If the arguments are reversed the library will automatically swap them for you.